YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZLINKFILE, Error while ZLINKing "xxxx"

 Run Time Error: This indicates that ZLINK command failed while trying to include routine xxxx in the image.
-Note that a jobbed off process could encounter a ZLINKFILE error if the $ZROUTINES ISV and the $gtmroutines environment variable differ, and the routine xxxx can only be found through $ZROUTINES, but not through $gtmroutines (since the jobbed off process only inherits $gtmroutines).
+Note that a jobbed off process could encounter a ZLINKFILE error if the $ZROUTINES ISV and the $ydb_routines environment variable differ, and the routine xxxx can only be found through $ZROUTINES, but not through $ydb_routines (since the jobbed off process only inherits $ydb_routines).

 Action: Use host shell commands to ensure that the file to be ZLINKed is in the proper directory and has the appropriate protection.
 Review the accompanying message(s) for additional information.